 For instance, we have an internal component library for code and modules that can be re-applied across projects and teams.
 Our library is specific to components like email, login, and date/time handling modules.
-Our code quality inspection platform ensures the components are built optimally to begin with, then they are tested and proven across multiple projects.
+Components are built optimally to begin with, then they are tested and proven across multiple projects.
 When you can, why not start with clean, tested, reliable code?

-Beyond the platform, ask your vendor how the platform is leveraged, and by whom.
-We designate what we call “squad leaders” who are responsible for multiple project teams.
+Beyond tools and processes, we designate what we call “squad leaders” who are responsible for multiple project teams.
 They track how teams are performing in terms of quality, velocity, and innovation.
-The transparency of the code quality analysis platform allows the squad leaders to quantify quality and to leverage improvements across teams and projects.
-We share this information with internal technical teams and leadership.
+Squad leaders quantify quality and apply improvements across teams and projects.

 How you’ll know if you get the right answer

 It’s the discussion started by your question, “Do you perform continuous code quality inspection,” that will shed light on your vendor’s ability to deliver on quality.
 There are many viable tools and methods out there.
 The most important point of validation is that your vendor has proven tools in place and in motion.